Sector14/mup-astro-cat/docs/installation.md

 ## Serial

-The built in serial console needs to be disabled to free up the uart for the autostar connection. edit /boot/cmdline.txt and remove the console=... entry.
+The built in serial console needs to be disabled to free up the uart for the autostar connection. edit /boot/cmdline.txt and change the console=... entry to console=tty1 and add enable_uart=1 to /boot/config.txt.
-Or use raspi-config utility and select disable serial console.
-This will free up the uart for use by the autostar.

 The hat eeprom will ensure bluetooth is disabled and uart remapped, but cannot disable the modem service which uses uart0.
 To disable it use:

     systemctl disable hciuart

+After rebooting "dmesg | grep tty" should show ttyAMA0 is a PL0011 and /dev/serial0 should be linked to ttyAMA0.

 ## Wifi